Graylog2/graylog2-server/README.md

 **Required Graylog version:** 2.4.x and later

 ## Installation
+> Since Graylog Version 2.4.0 this plugin is already included in the Graylog server installation package as default plugin.

 [Download the plugin](https://github.com/Graylog2/graylog-plugin-cef/releases)
 and place the `.jar` file in your Graylog plugin directory.
 The plugin directory